Ian D. Hickson

 Dr Michael Lisby, University of Copenhagen, Denmark.

-Drs Claudia and Jiri Lukas, Danish Cancer Society, Copenhagen, Denmark.
+Drs Claudia and Jiri Lukas, Center for Protein Research, University of Copenhagen, Denmark.

 Drs Erwin Peterman and Gijs Wuite, Free University of Amsterdam, The Netherlands.

 Drs Anton Simeonov, and Dr Opher Gileadi, National Institutes of Health, Rockville USA and the Structural Genomics Consortium, University of Oxford, UK.

 Dr Minoru Takata, University of Kyoto, Japan.

 Dr. Nicolas Thomä, FMI, Basel, Switzerland.